Grandpa's Ghost – The Carnage Queen2LP/Digital

 On their first official release in nearly ten years, The Carnage Queen finds Grandpa's Ghost pushing the boundaries of their music ever further, from hypnotic space-rock and extended guitar work-outs to beautiful acoustic ballads.

 Opening with an eerie, fractured re-interpretation of John Hiatt’s “Learning How to Love You,” punctuated by stabs of Beefheart-esque slide guitar, The Carnage Queen showcases the group’s psychedelic roots rock sound with some of their most immediate and accessible songs.

 Joined by special guest Tim Garrigan (Dazzling Killmen, You Fantastic!), the new double LP captures the band’s duality in essence—its back-porch acid folk on one hand, its experimental, discordant rock explorations on the other.

-The Carnage Queen serves up plenty of those free-form moments: “I Am a Specimen” is a pulverising rocker that careens into a furious, feedback-soaked freak-out; but there’s beauty too.
+The Carnage Queen serves up plenty of those free-form moments: “I Am a Specimen” is a thunderous, spiraling groove that careens into a furious, feedback-soaked freak-out; but there’s beauty too.
 “Dandelions in My Mind”, a stream-of-consciousness-tour-de-force, stands as one of the band’s most powerful musical statements.
-Put simply, the new album is Grandpa’s Ghost at its singular, inspired best.
+Simply put, the new album is Grandpa’s Ghost at its singular, inspired best.